Gudongyangg/DelaySSAdocs.jl-1/README.md

 ## Recommendations
 To solve a `DelayJumpProblem`, here are few recommendations for good performance:

 - Use Catalyst.jl to build your Markovian model (model without delays).
 For certain algorithms that need dependency graph, it will be auto-generated.
-Otherwise you must explicitly construct and pass these mappings in `JumpSet` (see [Jump Problems](https://diffeq.sciml.ai/stable/types/jump_types/#Jump-Problems) for details).

 - For a small number of jumps, `DelayRejection` and `DelayDirect` will often perform better than other aggregators.